besaleli/dcwetk/README.md

 Using Transformers gives me some pretty significant limitations but I'm also planning to convert some of the framework into Go, Julia, or Rust, mostly for practice

 ## Encoder API
 This is a really simple RESTful API server that provides ELMo-like contextual word embeddings from 🤗 Transformers BERT models on-demand.
+Runs on localhost by default, port 5000; no batteries included.
 <br><br>
 SDK and documentation coming soon!! :) Maybe I'll make it more user-friendly too? idk lmao